Why Do More People Get Kidney Stones in the Summer?

 Kidney stones also crop up more often in southern parts of the country and in regions close to the equator, says the National Institutes of Health (NIH).

-“When patients come to the emergency room with pain, which is usually a sign that the stone is moving, it happens more often in the summer than in the winter months,” says urologist Manoj Monga, MD, who is Director of the Center for Endourology and Stone Diseases at Cleveland Clinic.
+“When patients come to the emergency room with pain, which is usually a sign that the stone is moving, it happens more often in the summer than in the winter months,” says urologist Manoj Monga, MD.

 Dr. Monga has studied urine samples taken in the winter and the summer.
 He found that the risk of developing kidney stones is higher in the winter because there is typically more calcium in the urine during winter months.
 Having too much calcium in the urine, or hypercalciuria, is a risk factor for kidney stones.